valerijadrinek/image-gallery/README.md

 ## Content

-After loading page, first 30 random images will apear under headline.
+After loading page, first 30 random images will appear under headline.

 All images will have title that is displayed when user hovers over an image.